-Although the CPS doesn't conduct the match, it will check to see whether the reported SSN falls within a range of valid numbers.
-If it does, the student will receive a comment explaining that the match could not be conducted without the name, birth date, or signature.
+Although the CPS doesn't conduct the match, the student will receive a comment explaining that the match could not be conducted without the name, birth date, or signature.
 The student must submit a correction providing the missing information.
 When the correction is sent, the information will be sent to the Social Security Administration for matching, and you should check the new output document for match results.